-In 2013, the Board of Directors accepted a recommendation of the CGNR Committee and approved the establishment of a lead director role, which would be assumed by the Chair of the CGNR Committee, who is an independent director or, at the discretion of the independent directors, by another independent director.
-This provides the independent directors flexibility in determining who is best to lead the independent directors as circumstances dictate.
+In 2013, the Board of Directors accepted a recommendation of the CGNR Committee and approved the establishment of a lead director role, which would be assumed by the Chair of the CGNR Committee, who is an independent director or, at the discretion of the Board, by another independent director.
+This provides the Board flexibility in determining who is best to lead the independent directors as circumstances dictate.